Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 National Museum of the United States Air Force

-The largest and oldest aviation museum in the world, full of exhibits on American military history
+The largest and oldest aviation museum in the world is in Dayton, Ohio, and full of exhibits on American military history.

 🗺️ Distance from Cincinnati: 1 hour to 1 hour 15 minutes | 📍 Google Maps | National Museum of the United States Air Force Website

-Located in Dayton, just an hour north of downtown Cincinnati is the largest military aviation museum in the world.
+The National Museum of the United States Air Force is located in Dayton, OH, just an hour north of downtown Cincinnati.
+It’s the largest military aviation museum in the world.
 It’s open every day of the year, and even free to the public!

 If you come on the right day, you may also be able to see an air show!
 See the museum’s calendar for special events.